mvdam/react-typescript-webpack4/Webpack4-vs-Parcel.md

 But which one is the winner?
 The new kid, Parcel, or the mature and experienced Webpack?
 Well, it's not that simple.

-Parcel is great to setup new projects fast.
+Parcel is great to set up new projects fast.
 This can be very helpful for R&D or pet-projects.
 It might be a good fit to replace Webpack with Parcel, but it has to prove that it can evolve to be as mature as Webpack is today.

 Webpack is the safe choice.
 It has been around for quite some years, has a large community and is very mature.
 The flexibility makes it perfect for large projects that needs advanced configuration.
-The developer experience is maybe not as good as with Parcel, but the team is already working on Webpack 5 which looks very promising.
+The developer experience may not be as good as with Parcel, but the team is already working on Webpack 5 which looks very promising.
 Features as `Presets` and `CSS/HTML/File Module Types` should drastically improve the process of setting up a new application.